SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-nunit.md

 So, we've effectively turned our test from one test method to three test cases (which will run as separate tests) that check multiple data points.

-TODO: Infobox -- test cases can be a drawback as well.
+**Not everything needs test cases:** Test cases can be a drawback as well.
 You'll want to make sure that if you're using them, that they really are relevant to the test case at hand and aren't unnecessarily lumping tests together.
-If you're trying to test something boundless, you might be best off looking at property-based testing, which we'll demonstrate a little later on.
+If you're trying to test something that has less explicit examples, you might be best off looking at property-based testing, which we'll demonstrate a little later on.

-TODO Infobox this can be found at `nunit-04-xcoordinates`.
+{: .notice--info}

+{% include santa_checkpoint.html tagname="nunit-04-xcoordinates" %}